GAM-team/GAM/docs/Chrome-Policies.md

     true: Allow Chrome Cleanup to periodically scan the system and allow manual scans.
     false: Prevent Chrome Cleanup from periodical scans and disallow manual scans.
   chromeCleanupReportingEnabled: TYPE_ENUM
-    UNSET: Users may choose to share results from a Chrome Cleanup cleanup run with Google.
+    UNSET: Allow the user to decide.
-    FALSE: Results from a Chrome Cleanup cleanup are never shared with Google.
+    FALSE: Results from a Chrome Cleanup are never shared with Google.
-    TRUE: Results from a Chrome Cleanup cleanup are always shared with Google.
+    TRUE: Results from a Chrome Cleanup are always shared with Google.

 chrome.users.ChromeRootStoreEnabled: Chrome Root Store and certificate verifier.
   chromeRootStoreEnabled: TYPE_ENUM
-    UNSET: Chrome Root Store may be used.
+    UNSET: Use the default Chrome setting.
     FALSE: Do not use the Chrome Root Store.
     TRUE: Use the Chrome Root Store.